| |

 the deep meanings of her actions will be more appreciated.

-She is Fatema Zahra (A.S.) whom Allah praises, and is “satisfied
+She is Faatemah Zahraa (A.S.) whom Allah praises, and is “satisfied

 with her satisfaction, and is angered when she is angered ”.

-names near Allah Ta’ala, they are: Fatema (she who safeguards
+names near Allah Ta’ala, they are: Faatemah (she who safeguards

 believers from evil), Siddiqa (the honest), Mubaareka (the blessed